12 Years a Slave (film): Plot

 Northup returns home to reunite with his wife and children.
-His daughter, who is now married, presents his grandson and namesake, Solomon Northup Staunton.
+His daughter, who is now married, introduces his grandson and namesake, Solomon Northup Staunton.
 He apologizes for his long absence while his family comforts him.

-The epilogue titles recount Northup's unsuccessful lawsuits against Brown, Hamilton, and Birch; the 1853 publication of Northup's slave narrative memoir, Twelve Years a Slave; his role in the abolitionist movement; and the absence of information regarding his death and burial.
+An epilogue recounts Northup's unsuccessful lawsuits against Brown, Hamilton, and Birch; the 1853 publication of Northup's slave narrative memoir, Twelve Years a Slave; his role in the abolitionist movement; and the absence of information regarding his death and burial.